 Quick Download - Taranaki Basin Fact Sheet

 The Taranaki Basin offers an excellent opportunity to add substantial reserves and production in an environment of relatively low technical risks with established oil and natural gas infrastructure.
-NZEC holds and is operator on three large permits, Eltham (100%), Alton (65%) and Manaia (60%), and in October 2013 acquired a 50% interest and became operator of a full-cycle production station and an additional 23,049 acres across three Petroleum Mining Licenses ("TWN Licenses"), in a 50/50 partnership with L&M Energy.
+NZEC holds and is operator on three large permits, Eltham (100%), Alton (65%) and Manaia (60%), and in October 2013 acquired a 50% interest and became operator of a full-cycle production station and an additional 23,049 acres across three Petroleum Mining Licenses ("TWN Licenses"), in a 50/50 joint arrangement with L&M Energy.
 All of NZEC's Taranaki Basin permits are on trend with the main production fairway and directly offset known production and reserves.